The Howard Case

 The Howard Case (also known as Dangerous Venture) is a 1936 British crime film directed by Fraser Foulsham and Frank Richardson and starring Jack Livesey, Olive Sloane and David Keir.
 It was adapted by H.F.
-Maltby from his play Fraud.

-It was produced as a quota quickie for release by Universal Pictures.
+Maltby from his play Fraud and was produced as a quota quickie for release by Universal Pictures.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Synopsis

 A lawyer plots to murder his cousin and then frame his business partner.